Questions from Grads Regarding the commencement ceremony

 Please visit http://gradschool.oregonstate.edu/success/commencement for more information.

 Only students in the Degree Partnership Program (DPP) may be eligible to receive their diploma on Commencement day.
 To be eligible, the Registrar’s Office must receive as close to final grades as possible from the instructor(s) teaching at the other institution.
 The instructor’s email must come from their institution email address and be sent to firstname.lastname@example.org.
 It is the responsibility of the DPP student to notify their instructors to email OSU.
-Students who are not in the DPP will have to wait until their final transcripts are received from the other institution and degrees are awarded (expected to take place by July 20, 2019) before obtaining their diploma.
+Students who are not DPP will have to wait until their final transcripts are received from the other institution and degrees are awarded (expected to take place by July 20, 2020) before obtaining their diploma.

 The grade must be received by the Registrar’s Office by May 11 for undergraduate students and June 1 for graduate students.